What you'll get

 - whether you’re in the final year of your course (when you get less)

-- £3,263 for students studying in London and living away from the parental home
+- £3,263 for students studying in London and living away from home

-- £2,324 for students studying outside London and away from the parental home
+- £2,324 for students studying outside London and away from home

 How it’s paid

 The NHS bursary is paid into your bank account in 12 equal monthly instalments.